C. A. Parsons and Company

 C. A. Parsons and Company was a British engineering firm which was once one of the largest employers on Tyneside.
-The company became Reyrolle Parsons in 1968, merged with Clarke Chapman to form Northern Engineering Industries in 1977, and became part of Rolls-Royce in 1989.
+The company merged with A. Reyrolle & Company to form Reyrolle Parsons in 1968, merged with Clarke Chapman to form Northern Engineering Industries in 1977, and became part of Rolls-Royce in 1989.
 Today the company is part of Siemens Energy.

 History

 The company was founded by Charles Algernon Parsons in 1889 to produce steam turbines, his own invention.
 At the beginning of the 20th century, the company was producing up to 50 turbines a year at its factory in Heaton in Newcastle upon Tyne.

 Charles Algernon Parsons' son Algernon George "Tommy" Parsons joined the company as a director, but when he was called up for military service in the First World War, he was replaced by his sister, Rachel Mary Parsons, who was one of the first women to study engineering at University of Cambridge.
 During the First World War, the Parsons’ Works on Shields Road employed a large number of women on the factory floor.
 Following her brother's death during the war, Rachel Parsons did not resume her role as a director of the Heaton Works.

+Parsons also patented and made novel searchlight mirrors between 1894 and 1923.
 Sir Claude Gibb joined the company in the 1920s and became the company's chairman and managing director by the 1940s.

 During the Second World War the company assisted with the war effort to equip troops.
 Between 1945 and 1960 the company grew in size three-fold and large parts of the company's works at Heaton, Walkergate and Longbenton Works were rebuilt and expanded.
 In 1951 the original 1889 workshop was demolished and replaced with a six-storey office block.
 The company's heyday was in the 1960s, when the factory employed more than 7,000 people at its 100 acre site.

-Parsons also patented and made novel searchlight mirrors between 1894 and 1923.